TMCS celebrates coloring contest winners - Miami Valley Today

 This year’s winners are as follows:

-Nevin Coppock Elementary: First Place, Rocco Desantis; Second Place, Kinsley Geiman; Third Place, Beckett Knapke.
+Nevin Coppock Elementary: Rocco Desantis, first place; Kinsley Geiman, second place; Beckett Knapke, third place.

-Broadway Elementary: First Place, Annabel Sheldon; Second Place, Addi Coppess; Third Place, Caselyn Mains.
+Broadway Elementary: Annabel Sheldon, first place; Addi Coppess, second place; Caselyn Mains, third place.

-LT Ball Intermediate: First Place, Lorelei Thornbury; Second Place, Finlee Heeley; Third Place, Lily Utz.
+LT Ball Intermediate: Lorelei Thornbury, first place; Finlee Heeley, second place; Lily Utz, third place.

 Tipp Monroe Community Services is a local nonprofit organization responsible for identifying and meeting the needs of Tipp City and Monroe Township residents.
 They provide recreational, educational, cultural, and social service programs.
 Visit their website at tmcomservices.org for more information.